-akeelabharuchi@equiomgroup.com
+jonathanwheeler@equiomgroup.com

-Akeela is regional lead for Equiom in the Middle East, a member of the Middle East Boards and Authorised Individual for Equiom Fiduciary Services (Middle East) Limited.
-She has overall responsibility for the management, strategic direction and operation of the Middle East businesses across DIFC, ADGM, Dubai, Abu Dhabi, Qatar and KSA and ensuring that the businesses align with Equiom's group strategy.
+Jonathan is regional lead for Equiom in the Middle East, and (subject to appropriate approvals) will become a member of the Middle East Boards and Authorised Individual for Equiom Fiduciary Services (Middle East) Limited.
+He has overall responsibility for the management, strategic direction, and operation of the Middle East businesses across DIFC, ADGM, Dubai, Abu Dhabi, Qatar and KSA, and ensuring that they align with Equiom's group strategy.